-wilde-whimsy asked: I LOVE your tumblr, so I have a question for you.
+wilde-whimsy said: I LOVE your tumblr, so I have a question for you.

 How do you feel about movie-adaptations of books?
 I make it a point to read the book before I even think about watching the movie, but if it's a book I really like, I don't watch the movie period.
 Something about it just moves me the wrong way a bit.